 Community Turns Out to Rescue Amphibians at North Kitsap Heritage Park

-By Melissa Fleming, Program Director for the Kingston Community News May 2022
+By Melissa Fleming, Program Director.
+Kingston Community News May 2022

 On the last weekend in February, after several days of overnight temperatures below freezing, rainy weather increased nighttime low temperatures more than 20o F between Friday and Monday.
 From 5PM Sunday to 5 PM Monday, an atmospheric river also dumped 2 inches of rain on Kingston.
 The combination of mild temperatures and wet weather provided the perfect opportunity for local amphibians to make their annual trek to wetland breeding grounds.